johndpotts/learning-programming-journal/README.md

 3. Finish front-end cert from free code camp
 4. Start learning basics of Visual Studio and write some beginner C# apps

+### 09-01-17
+- worked on queries in SQLAlchemy
+- Created an SQLite database for experimentation
+- Read through SQLAlchemy documentation
+-

 ### 08-31-17
 - started simon game app
 - learned workflow in visual studio